ahmetkizilay/artsince.github.io/_posts/2016-02-02-dockerizing-neo4j-with-extension.md

 Now, running docker-compose with `--x-networking` flag will create two containers with `container_name` as their host names.

-As a second bonus, I can add modify my extension script to make sure the Elastic Search container starts before Neo4j does, so that I will not get any Connection Refused errors on startup.
+As a second bonus, I can modify my extension script to make sure the Elastic Search container starts before Neo4j does, so that I will not get any Connection Refused errors on startup.

 <script src="https://gist.github.com/artsince/111e145b2250db2257be.js?file=five.sh"></script>